AndersDeath/diary2/000-current.md

 # 21 November - Sunday - Gündoğan - 53 day of immigration

 Today I feel much better.
 Even I don't have hade acke. it's interesting how to write word "головная боль" correctly.
 I learned english today and dived into management topic.
 The other part of the day I was programming.
 I also listen to Tartak today.
 I try not to forget about reading alowd training. it's important.
 Also I improved words bot significantly.
 The main thing is to remove deps from some word's base.
 Now all languages, paths to data file are stored as parameters.
 It's extrimely convinient.
 Not I am going to have a dinner and then after coming back home we will watch the latest two episodes of Twin Peaks.

+# 22 November - Sunday - Gündoğan - 54 day of immigration